 The consequence classes CC1, CC2 and CC3 should be applied as defined in EN 1990:2023, 4.3.
 The choice of the consequence class should depend on the consequences of collapse or damage, on their importance for public safety and civil protection in the immediate post-earthquake period, and on the economic, social and environmental consequences.
 The specific definitions of the consequence classes given in EN 1990:2023, Annex A, should be considered.

-Consequence class CC3 should be divided into the two subclasses CC3-a and CC3-b, according to prEN 1998-1-1:2022, 4.2(3).
+Consequence class CC3 should be divided into the two subclasses CC3-a and CC3-b, according to EN 1998-1-1:—2, 4.2(3).
 Class 3-b should be chosen if the integrity of the structure, including ancillary elements, is of vital importance for the public safety and environment or can induce damage to connected plant components, nearby buildings or adjacent facilities.
 Furthermore, class CC3-b should be selected for all structures and systems which could jeopardise the operational civil protection services in the immediate post-earthquake period.
 In all other cases, structures of class CC3 may be assigned to subclass CC3-a.

 NOTE 1 The definition of the classes CC3-a and CC3-b given in (2) is applied, unless the National Annex or relevant authorities give different definitions.